teuben/nemo/scripts/csh/mkmh97.md

 ## Input parameters

-All input parameters are of the form *keyword=value*, like most NEMO programs, with the exception there is no syntax or validity of the keyword checking!
+All input parameters are of the form *keyword=value*, like most NEMO programs.
+But with the exception there is no syntax or validity of the keyword checking!
 Use **--help** as the first keyword to get up to date information on the keywords and their defaults.

-As in NEMO, units are virial units.
+As in NEMO, units are virial (N-body) units.

 1. **run=**:  run directory name, also the name used in all the derived filenames.
 For example with run=run0, you would see files like run0/run0.1 and run0/run0.4.log etc.  Warning: if you specify an already